 The one thing computers are really good at is calculating.
 You might now expect that all CPUs are capable of the four basic arithmetic operations, but that isn't the case.
 The first 8 bit processors were only able to add and subtract numbers, and even the subtraction was performed by adding the negated subtrahend.
 Multiplication and division instructions first appeared on 16 bit processors, albeit they were still very slow in the first generation.

 Simple multiplications and divisions with powers of two can be achieved by shifting a value bitwise to the left or right, respectively.
 This is, shifting a value by one bit to the left is the same as multiplying it by 2, while shifting by two bits to the left multiplies it by 4, and so on.

-But how could you multiply any two numbers?
-It had to be done step by step, by using basic operations like addition or bit rotation.
+But how can we multiply any two numbers?
+It has to be done step by step, by using basic operations like addition or bit rotation.
 This article will explain how it works on a Z80 CPU.

 27 × 12 ——————————— 54 + 27∙ ——————————— 324

 We can use the same algorithm on a computer.
 But wait, wouldn't we still have to multiply, even if with smaller numbers?
-Actually not!
+Actually, no!
 Since computers use binary digits, we only need to multiply either by 1, giving the value itself, or by 0, always giving 0.

 This is the the same long multiplication of 27 (

 1100) with binary numbers: